LouvainVerificationLab/pynusmv/dependencies/ZChaff/README.md

 zChaff is a powerful SAT Solver [1]:http://www.princeton.edu/~chaff/zchaff.html that can be optionally used with PyNuSMV to perform BMC.

-For information about how to compile and link zChaff within NuSMV, and for other important information about zChaff, please refer to the file
-<NuSMV-(version)/zchaff/README> distributed along with the NuSMV
-source code.

 ## Legal conflict
 There is currently a legal conflict between pynusmv and ZChaff.
 Indeed, pynusmv is licensed under the terms of LGPL while zchaff is not.
 As a matter of fact